 The Modern Awards system establishes industry and occupation-specific minimum employment standards, including:

-As of 2025, there are 121 modern awards covering specific industries and occupations.
+As of 2026, there are over 120 modern awards covering specific industries and occupations.
 Employers must correctly classify employees under relevant awards and comply with all applicable conditions.
 Enterprise Agreements are negotiated alternatives that must leave employees better off overall compared to the relevant award.
+Explore awards on the Fair Work Commission website.

 Reality Check: What many businesses discover too late is that Australia's Modern Awards system isn't just administrative paperwork—it creates real business impact.
-When a European retail company expanded to Melbourne in 2023, their failure to properly classify employees under the relevant retail award not only resulted in back payments exceeding AUD 230,000 but also triggered a comprehensive Fair Work Ombudsman investigation that expanded to all their Australian operations.
-The resulting brand damage in the Australian market took nearly a year to repair, and their initial expansion plans were delayed by six months while compliance issues were addressed.
+When a European retail company expanded to Melbourne, their failure to properly classify employees under the relevant retail award not only resulted in back payments exceeding AUD 230,000 but also triggered a comprehensive Fair Work Ombudsman investigation.
+The resulting brand damage in the Australian market took nearly a year to repair.

 Businesses entering Australia frequently encounter several significant challenges when establishing payroll operations:

-A PwC study found that approximately 31% of foreign companies operating in Australia experienced superannuation compliance issues within their first 18 months of operation, with average underpayments exceeding AUD 47,000.
+A PwC study found that approximately 31% of foreign companies operating in Australia experienced superannuation compliance issues within their first 18 months of operation.

 Unlike many countries with unified national systems, Australia maintains state-based variations in several key areas: